 Recent Developments in Europe Craft Beer Industry:

 Growing consumer awareness of low alcohol content based on the availability and volume ratio of different styles and flavors of craft beer will drive the growth of the European Craft Beer market for years to come.
 There has also been a shift in consumer preferences, and it is now leaning more towards regular beer.
 The governments of European countries are promoting the production of craft beer and the integration of new breweries, taking into account the positive contribution of the industry to economic development and job creation, together with the willingness of consumers to pay more for a better tasting beer.
 The growth of this market is accelerating as the number of breweries, lounges, and bars increases.
 The growth of millennials is expected to create favorable opportunities for the European Craft Beer market during the forecast period.
 The significant growth of the European Craft Beer market has increased the availability of technical equipment and capital, allowing for small-scale brewing.
 In the early stages, entrepreneurs had great difficulty finding the right equipment to finance the brewery and regularly using capital equipment designed for other craft beer industries.
 However, over the years, the Craft Beer sector has witnessed an increasing adoption of improved technologies and equipment specifically designed for Europe Craft Beer.
 Beer consumption per person is quite high, and craft beers cannot be expected.
 Furthermore, consumers, mainly in Europe, prefer fine craft beers.
 The growing populations of Generation X and Generation Y also drove the demand for European Craft Beer.
 In order to provide a decent pale ale, manufacturers are focusing on hops.
 The constant change in the lifestyle around the world offers numerous opportunities in the European Craft Beer market.
 This brings good news to the main market players in the business sector.
 A growing young population and a growing number of female drinkers are driving the growth of the European craft beer market.
 In addition, the consumption of these beverages has exploded as the number of restaurants and bars has exploded because people prefer to drink on the premises rather than on the premises.
 Growing consumer preference for ABV (low alcohol) beer is driving the European Craft Beer market.
 Demand is expected to increase over the forecast period as consumer awareness of the different flavors and styles of craft beer paired with a low alcohol content (ABV) increases.
 More and more craft beer enthusiasts from the UK, Spain, Germany, and France are also expected to have a positive impact on the Europe Craft Beer market.
 The growing popularity of organic alcoholic beverages and the growing millennial population is expected to drive the growth of the European Craft Beer market.
-Some of the other factors, such as the increase in disposable income, the increase in female drinkers, the increase in social media marketing, and changes in consumer lifestyles and preferences, are expected to drive the market of the European Craft Beer in the forecast period from 2021 to 2026.
+Some of the other factors, such as the increase in disposable income, the increase in female drinkers, the increase in social media marketing, and changes in consumer lifestyles and preferences, are expected to drive the market of the European Craft Beer in the forecast period from 2022 - 2027.

 Fluctuations in raw material costs, high craft beer costs, and high excise duties are expected to hamper the European Craft Beer market growth during the mentioned forecast period.
 The threat from other alcoholic beverages like wine is one of the biggest impediments to the European Craft Beer market.